elybesbes/Netowrk-Classification-ML/README.md

 - Capturing traffic from a network port.
 - Classification of encrypted network traffic into different types.
 - Feature extraction from encrypted DNS packets.
-- Benchmarking of machine learning algorithms.
+- Benchmarking of machine learning algorithms : Result ==> Random Forest
 - Deployment of the model on a live server.
 - Storage of predictions in an SQL database.
 - Comprehensive monitoring and analysis through Grafana.